-- Total Direct Contact Intervention Hours: 450 hours minimum - Total Direct Contact Assessment Hours: 100 hours minimum match the of the applicant's interests and career goals with our opportunities and We resources. are particularly attuned to the match between the applicant and their choice of major track.
+- Total Direct Contact Intervention Hours: 450 hours minimum - Total Direct Contact Assessment Hours: 100 hours minimum particularly attentive to the match of the applicant's interests and career goals with our opportunities and We resources. are particularly attuned to the match between the applicant and their choice of major track.
 You may apply to more than one major track, however, there should be a clear rationale for doing so.

 Applicants should apply via the APPIC Application process.
-In ranking candidates, we are particularly attentive to
+In ranking candidates, we are